Thalos12/game_core/README.md

 # New updates

 There will be many changes in the code, especially in the beginning.
-Expect your profiles to be deleted in case of changes to the player class.
+Expect your profiles to be deleted (or be unusable) in case of changes to the player class.

 # Notice